 Energy TransferDry ice (CO2) particles are propelled to supersonic speed on to a contaminated surface.
 The particles are accelerated by compressed air, just as with other blasting methods.
 The energy transfer cleans the contaminant without abrasion.
 The force of this impact is the primary means of cleaning.

-Gas PressureIn the final phase of blasting, dry ice pellets explode on impact, and as the pellet warms it converts to a harmless CO2 gas which expands rapidly underneath the contaminant surface.
-This forces the contaminant off from behind, where it then typically falls to the ground.
-The remaining dry ice evaporates, with only the contaminant left for disposal.
+Gas PressureIn the final phase of blasting, dry ice pellets fracture on impact, and as the particles warm they convert to CO2 gas, which expands rapidly beneath the contaminant.
+This forces the contaminant off the substrate.
+With the sublimation of the dry ice, only the contaminant is left for disposal.

 Advantages of Dry Ice BlastingDry ice blasting can increase profitability through improved productivity, reduced waste and lower costs.
 Today, dry ice blasting is being effectively used in a wide array of applications from oilfield contaminant removal to delicate semiconductor and circuit board cleaning.
 Imagine a process that can be used on-line without damaging equipment or requiring a machine "teardown".

 Unlike conventional toxic chemicals, high-pressure water blasting and abrasive grit blasting, dry ice blasting uses dry ice particles in a high velocity air stream to remove contaminants from surfaces without the added costs and inconvenience of secondary waste treatment and disposal.